Quick and Easy Steaks

 After an hour, remove the pan from the fridge and allow the steaks to come up to room temperature for about 30 minutes.

-Prepare your flattop or griddle pan by drizzling with some olive oil heating it to a medium-high to high heat.
+Prepare your flattop or griddle pan by drizzling it with some olive oil and heating it to medium-high to high heat.
 Add the pads of butter that you prepped the steaks with to the flattop.
 You can also use a cast iron skillet, but the steak may cook a tiny bit quicker.
-Also, if you use a cast iron skillet, you can baste the steak with the olive oil, melted butter mixture.
+Also, if you use a cast iron skillet, you can baste the steak with the olive oil and melted butter mixture.

 Similar Posts